Libensemble/libensemble/docs/running_libE.rst

 generator or simulation function between work units, maintaining the local data environment.

-A common use-case consists of a persistent generator (such as :doc:`persistent_aposmm<examples/gen_funcs>`) that maintains optimization data, while generating new simulation inputs.
+A common use-case consists of a persistent generator (such as :doc:`persistent_aposmm<examples/gen_funcs>`) that maintains optimization data while generating new simulation inputs.
 The persistent generator runs on a dedicated worker while in persistent mode.
 This requires an appropriate :doc:`allocation function<examples/alloc_funcs>` that will run the generator as persistent.